 The XPS-1500 with VHF Upgrade Kit Outperforms Smaller TV Antennas that Often Advertise as 150 mile to 990 Mile Range (please read description for clarification) - Long Range VHF & UHF Outdoor Version.

-This is the Long Range UHF & VHF version (model: XPS-1500 with the VHF Upgrade Kit), measuring approx 60 inches long, with 18 x UHF elements and also 12 x elements that resonate on VHF, is much more robust and capable than these small sized 12 inch to 36 inch antennas online that often "advertise" as 150 to 990 mile range today (note, that these small antenna's actually range is closer to 30 to 70 miles).
+*This option is the Long Range UHF & VHF version (model: XPS-1500 with the VHF Upgrade Kit), measuring approx 60 inches long, with 18 x UHF elements and also 12 x elements that resonate on VHF, is much more robust and capable than these small sized 12 inch to 36 inch antennas online that often "advertise" as 150 to 990 mile range today (note, that these small antenna's actually range is closer to 30 to 70 miles).
 Important tip: never go by a TV antenna's claimed range, the best of antennas (much stronger than these small antennas) in a best case scenario at best will have 100 mile range or less, even with optimium line of sight conditions, due to the curvature of the earth preventing a longer line of sight path..

-The small antennas advertising as crazy ranges today generally have a limited quantity of antenna elements and size, therefore will have "much less" than 100 mile range (typically their actual ranges are in the 30 to 70 mile range), we'll explain how to get an idea of an antenna's true gain / range further down, but basically small antennas, and antennas with only a handful of tuned elements for their tuned frequency of operation will have much less gain and range than a larger antenna with more tuned antenna elements.
+The small antennas advertising as crazy ranges today generally have a limited quantity of antenna elements and size, therefore will have "much less" than 100 mile range (typically their actual ranges are in the 30 to 60 mile range), we'll explain how to get an idea of an antenna's true gain / range further down, but basically small antennas, and/or antennas with only a handful of tuned elements for their tuned frequency of operation will have less true antenna gain and range than a larger antenna with more tuned antenna elements.
 For example, a 15" long antenna with only 6 x UHF antenna elements, will have much less range than a 30" long UHF antenna with twice as many UHF elements, as it's the elements that creates antenna gain.